JohnHiro84/gswProjectD3/README.md

 # gswProjectD3

-In this project I was experimenting with creating some basic bar and donut graphs with D3.
+In this project I was experimenting with creating some basic bar and donut charts with D3.
 Some of the examples
 I hacked together from other works.